Information Technology

 Applications

 The WFIT program oversees an incredible range of applications related to wildland fire.
 These applications serve purposes like warehouse inventory control, planning for prescribed fires, dispatch, managing/sharing incident information, tracking firefighter qualifications, and more.
-The list below includes a few of the major applications currently in use and in development.
-View a more complete list of applications on the WFIT website.
+The list below includes the major applications currently in use or in development.

 In Use